Prignitz

-Prignitz ([ˈpʁiːɡnɪts]) is a Kreis (district) in northwestern Brandenburg, Germany.
+Prignitz ([ˈpʁiːɡnɪts]) is a Kreis (district) in northwestern Brandenburg, in northeastern Germany.
 Neighboring districts, clockwise from the north, are Ludwigslust-Parchim (in Mecklenburg-Western Pomerania), Ostprignitz-Ruppin (Brandenburg), Stendal (Saxony-Anhalt), and Lüchow-Dannenberg (Lower Saxony).

 Geography

 The term Prignitz originally meant the region north of the confluence of the Elbe and Havel rivers.
 This region is larger than the district.
 It also includes the town of Havelberg in Saxony-Anhalt and large portions of the neighbouring district of Ostprignitz-Ruppin.

 The Elbe river forms the southwestern border of the district.

 History

 The historical region Prignitz consisted of the following eleven districts, established in the 13th century: Wittenberge, Lenzen, Perleberg, Putlitz, Kyritz, Nitzow, Wittstock, Pritzwalk, Havelberg, Wusterhausen and Grabow.

 The present district of Prignitz was created in 1993 by merging the previous districts of Pritzwalk and Perleberg and a few municipalities from the district Kyritz.
 The westernmost part of the district was previously part of Mecklenburg-Western Pomerania and became part of Brandenburg on August 1, 1992.

 The earlier district of Prignitz was the buffer between Brandenburg and Mecklenburg.
 It was resettled by Germans, especially from the Bremen area, following the First Wendish Crusade of 1147.
 The rate of German settlement increased over the following decades.
 The eastern half was dominated by the pro-German counts von Plotho who brought their own vassals such as the von Blumenthal and von Grabow families with them.
 The western half was dominated by robber barons, especially the Gans zu Putlitz family and their vassals, the von Quitzows.
+In 1319 the territory was briefly controlled by Mecklenburg.
 When Frederick, Count of Zollern was appointed Margrave in 1411, he faced an uprising of the Wendish nobility, supported by the Wendish Duke of Mecklenburg.
 However, he was able to put down the revolt at the battle of the Cremmer Dam, with the support of the German nobility.
 Families who had stayed loyal were rewarded.
 Otto von Blumenthal, for example, was made Captain of the Prignitz from 1415 to 1422 and of Lenzen from 1420.